Vinylcyclopropane rearrangement: Methodology development

 Analogous to the rate acceleration observed in the anionic-oxy-Cope rearrangement Danheiser reported a very similar effect for vinylcyclopropane substrates bearing [alkoxy] substituents.

 Another intriguing result was reported by Larsen in 1988.
 He was able to promote vinylcyclopropane rearrangements with substrates such as the one shown in the reaction below at temperatures as low as -78 °C. The substrates were generated in situ upon ringcontracting thiocarbonyl Diels-Alder adducts under basic conditions.
 This methodology allowed the formation of numerous highly functionalized cyclopentenes in a stereoselective manner.

-Another low temperature vinylcyclopropane rearrangement was obtained by the Hudlicky group.
-The scope of this particular methodology is impressively broad and allows the formation of various [5-5]- as well as [5-6]-carbon scaffolds.
+The methodology is allows the formation of various [5-5]- as well as [5-6]-carbon scaffolds.